cysouw/diathesis/text/c02_structure.md

 b.
 Ich besteige den Berg.
 :::

 Closely related to preverbs are resultative adverbials that induce diathesis, like the applicative with *leer* in [@next].
 There exist also diatheses induced by depictive adverbials, like the reflexive anticausative with *gut* in [@nnext].
-Although these two kinds of adverbials, resultative vs. depictive, occur in rather different kinds of diathesis, for convenience both phenomena are combined into a single chapter on adverbially marked diatheses in Chapter [-@sec:adverbials].
+Although these two kinds of adverbials, resultative vs. depictive, occur in rather different kinds of diathesis, for convenience both phenomena are combined into a single chapter on adverbially marked diatheses in Chapter [-@sec:adverbial].

 ::: ex
 a.
 Ich habe in dem Teich gefischt.